kytoaa/Mossy/README.md

 `func` declares a function, functions must have a return type and are declared like this `func T MyFunc() { // Code here }` they may have any number of arguments.

 `var` declares a variable, variables must have a type and are declared like this `var int myVar` they may have an initial assignment.

+`const` declares a constant, constants must have a type and are declared like this `const int MY_CONST` they must have an initial assignment and cannot be changed.
+Do not declare them within scopes, they can have unexpected behaviour.

 `if` declares an if statement, they must have a boolean expression `if (myexpression) { // Code here}`.